jorge-ramirez/NewRelicQueryKit/README.md

 # NewRelicQueryKit

-A description of this package.
+A package for supporting NewRelic queries.